prettier/prettier/docs/rationale.md

   safeToEval && settings.allowNativeEval ? eval(input) : fallback(input);
 ```

 If possible, prefer comments that operate on line ranges (e.g. `eslint-disable` and `eslint-enable`) or on the statement level (e.g. `/* istanbul ignore next */`), they are even safer.
-It's possible to disallow using `eslint-disable-line` and `eslint-disable-next-line` comments using [`eslint-plugin-eslint-comments`](https://github.com/mysticatea/eslint-plugin-eslint-comments).
+It’s possible to disallow using `eslint-disable-line` and `eslint-disable-next-line` comments using [`eslint-plugin-eslint-comments`](https://github.com/mysticatea/eslint-plugin-eslint-comments).

 ## What Prettier is _not_ concerned about

 Prettier only _prints_ code.
 It does not transform it.
 This is to limit the scope of Prettier.
-Let's focus on the printing and do it really well!
+Let’s focus on the printing and do it really well!

 Here are a few examples of things that are out of scope for Prettier: